-As consideration for the Anova Acquisition, we issued 2.9 million shares of Ribbon common stock with a fair value of \$15.2 million to Anova's sellers and equity holders on the Anova Acquisition Date and held back an additional 0.3 million shares with a fair value of \$1.7 million, some or all of which could be issued subject to post-closing adjustments (the "Anova Deferred Consideration").
-The Anova Deferred Consideration is included as a component of Accrued expenses and other current liabilities in our condensed consolidated balance sheet at June 30, 2019.
+As consideration for the Anova Acquisition, we issued 2.9 million shares of our common stock with a fair value of \$15.2 million to Anova's sellers and equity holders on the Anova Acquisition Date and held back an additional 0.3 million shares of our common stock with a fair value of \$1.7 million, some or all of which could be issued subject to post-closing adjustments (the "Anova Deferred Consideration").
+The Anova Deferred Consideration is included as a component of Accrued expenses and other current liabilities in our condensed consolidated balance sheet at September 30, 2019.

-The Anova Acquisition has been accounted for as a business combination and the financial results of Anova have been included in the Company's consolidated financial statements for the period subsequent to the Anova Acquisition Date.
+The Anova Acquisition has been accounted for as a business combination and the financial results of Anova have been included in our consolidated financial statements for the period subsequent to the Anova Acquisition Date.